k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation.md

 **Note**: The Docker login command and the `k2space.sh` bash shell script require Internet access to log in and pull K2view Fabric images from the K2view Nexus Container Registry at docker.share.cloud.k2view.com.

-> Should you not have Internet connectivity, you can use the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.html#docker-image-offline-package-download">Docker Image Offline Package Download</a> procedure to download the file on a separate machine and copy it to the local installation directory.
-The file, a Docker Image, is about 1.9GB in size.
+> Should you not have Internet connectivity, you can use the <a href="/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/Installation.html#docker-image-offline-package-download">Docker Image Offline Package Download</a> procedure to download the file on a separate machine and copy it to the local installation directory.
+The file, a Docker Image, is approximately 1.9 GB in size.
 The version of the image depends on what is configured in the `.env` file.
 You will need to download the same version.
 >
-> By following this procedure, when the `k2space.sh` script runs, the expected file will have already been loaded on the local machine and will not need to be downloaded from the Internet.
+> By following this procedure, when the `k2space.sh` script runs, the expected file will already be loaded on the local machine and will not need to be downloaded from the Internet.

 ### **Step 7**: Create and Launch a Fabric Space

 #### **Space Naming**

-When creating a space, its name must consist of only lowercase alphanumeric characters, hyphens, and underscores and start with either a letter or a number.
+When creating a space, its name must consist of only lowercase alphanumeric characters, hyphens, and underscores, and start with either a letter or a number.
 You cannot use uppercase characters.

 #### **Running k2space.sh on Microsoft Windows**

 The `k2space.sh` file is a `bash` script.
 A Windows PowerShell-compatible script is not yet available.
-To run the `k2space.sh` script, start the `Git Bash` applications offered by Git.
+To run the `k2space.sh` script, start the `Git Bash` application offered by Git.
 Using `Git Bash` you can run the script after you change the directory to its location.

-If you have Git integration enabled within Windows Explorer, you can start `Git Bash` from Windows Explorer by navigating to the script's directory, right-clicking within the Explorer's window, and selecting 'Show more options'.
+If you have Git integration enabled within Windows Explorer, you can start `Git Bash` from Windows Explorer by navigating to the script's directory, right-clicking within the Explorer window, and selecting 'Show more options'.
 This will display an 'Open Git Bash here' menu item that can be used to start `Git Bash` to run `k2start.sh`.

 #### Create Spaces on Your Server